mohitpai/journey-optimizer.en/help/using/sms/create-sms.md

 ---
 solution: Journey Optimizer
 product: journey optimizer
-title: Create an SMS message
+title: Create an SMS/MMS message
-description: Learn how to create an SMS message in Journey Optimizer
+description: Learn how to create an SMS/MMS message in Journey Optimizer
 feature: SMS
 topic: Content Management
 role: User
 level: Beginner
 exl-id: 1f88626a-b491-4b36-8e3f-57f2b7567dd0
 ---
-# Create an SMS message {#create-sms}
+# Create an SMS / MMS message {#create-sms}

 >[!CONTEXTUALHELP]
 >id="ajo_message_sms"
 >title="Create an SMS message"
 >abstract="Add your SMS message and start personalizing it with the Expression editor."

-## Add an SMS message {#create-sms-journey-campaign}
+## Add an SMS/MMS message {#create-sms-journey-campaign}

 Browse the tabs below to learn how to add an SMS message in a campaign or a journey.